Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 ### Media

-The only media used is from [PixaBay](https://pixabay.com/), where the backgroudn image can be found via this link [Background Image](https://pixabay.com/photos/people-crowd-concert-show-691777/)
+The only media used is from [PixaBay](https://pixabay.com/), where the background image can be found via this link [Background Image](https://pixabay.com/photos/people-crowd-concert-show-691777/)

 ### Acknowledgements